Practice Areas / Criminal Defense / Misdemeanors

-Unlike a civil infraction matter, the judge in a misdemeanor or felony case has the power to sentence you to jail time or prison, if convicted.
+Unlike a civil infraction matter, the judge in a misdemeanor case has the power to sentence you to jail time, if convicted.

 First Stage of a Misdemeanor Case